DRMALEK/Resource-Efficient-PySlowFast/README.md

 # Resource-efficient Deep Learning Framework for Industrial Activity Recognition

-This repository is part of a Master's thesis titled "Resource-efficient Deep Learning for Real-time Recognition of Worker Activities During Industrial Assembly".
 The project extends the PySlowFast framework with advanced capabilities for efficient deep learning in industrial settings.

 ## Table of Contents